Are you going to California and wondering which areas to avoid in San Jose, the most dangerous and safest neighborhoods to stay in?

 It is true that now, as in many European or American cities, when looking for accommodation, it is more prudent to check in advance if there are neighborhoods to avoid in San Jose.

-In this article, we list the most dangerous neighborhoods in San Jose with a Google Maps map to find out where they are exactly.
-Then you will find the list of the safest neighborhoods and advice on the best places to stay in San Jose in the heart of Silicon Valley.
+This article lists the most dangerous neighborhoods in San Jose, showing you exactly where they are located.
+Then you'll find a list of the safest neighborhoods and tips on the best places to stay in San Jose, in the heart of Silicon Valley.

 San Jose, California is not one of the most dangerous cities in the United States.
 Among the largest American cities, San Jose is even one of the safest cities!
 This is confirmed by many statistics, such as those of statistics, worldpopulationreview,areavibes, city data, realestate.usnews or FBI.